 Almost every computer in use today has on it, a copy on it of Adobe's Acrobat Reader® software.
 This is not surprising, because it is a most useful software tool and Adobe Systems provide it free of charge.
 If you print your documents or gCADPlus drawings to a PDF file, then any client or local print copy shop, can view and print your drawings without the need to own a copy of the software used to create the file.

 gCADPlus has a simple way of producing a PDF file.
 Simply choose File>SaveAs PDF.
 This results in a PDF file that can be attached to an email note to the client.
+It has the disadvantage that you cannot produce a drawing to a nominated scale factor.
+It has one major advantage in that if transparency has been associated with plant symbols, these print showing transparency.

 Tip: We suggest adding a rider to the email when you attach a drawing for a client to view.
 Something along the following lines